john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 layout: post
 title: "River Song's Timeline"
 tags: [Doctor Who, Sci-Fi]
-summary: Rewatching all of the Doctor Who TV episodes with River Song, but from her timeline.
+summary: Watching all of the Doctor Who episodes with River Song, but from her timeline.
 ---
 {% include JB/setup %}

 I want to re-watch all of the Doctor Who TV episodes with River Song, but from her timeline.
-Pulling this together took a bit of research, so I thought I'd share the results.
+Deciphering the order took a bit of research, so I thought I'd share my results.

 ### River Song's Timeline - by Episode